DaveVoorhis/Wrapd/README.md

     database.query("SELECT * FROM mytable WHERE x > ?
 AND x < ?", MyTable.class, 3, 7)
             .forEach(tuple -> System.out.println("x = " + tuple.x + ", y = " + tuple.y));
    ```
+   The required class, MyTable, is generated for you.

 2. **SQL Schemas are Easy.**<br>
    Version migrations/upgrades can be completely automated.